hamzariaz970/Speech-Emotion-Recognition-using-Machine-Learning/README.md

 ## Key Code Files

+- **`audio_feature_extraction.ipynb`**: Visualizing features for a single dataset.
+  - Audio data extracted from a single file for visualization.

 - **`creating_dataset.ipynb`**: Preprocessing and dataset creation pipeline.
   - Combines RAVDESS, TESS, SAVEE, and CREMA-D datasets.
   - Implements feature extraction using the `Librosa` library.